db-lab/portfolio/Austin_B-cycles/readme.md

 1. Open bikes_eda.ipynb.
 If it doesn't render in-browser, a refresh should correct it.
 This notebook displays the data exploration.
 2. Open bike_regression.ipynb.
 This notebook will bring in outside data to construct a predictive model.
-3. Run kiosks.R and/or view the resulting route_map.png
+3. Open kiosks.md to see the route map.